-In 2022, prior to a run size update, 0.165% ESA impacts were set aside for this fishery, which translated to 542 Chinook allowed (kept plus release mortalities).
+In 2023, prior to a run size update, 0.165% ESA impacts were set aside for this fishery, which translated to 669 Chinook allowed (kept plus release mortalities).
 The fishery was planned to only be open in two sections of the lower Snake River for two days per week in each section with an adult daily limit of one hatchery Chinook.
 No closure dates were set initially, but the fishery is typically expected to remain open for four to six weeks, with the closure date dependent on catch rates and associated impacts (but may be open through the end of June).
-The area downstream of Little Goose Dam opened to hatchery Chinook retention on May 3 and was open Tuesday and Friday, while the area downstream of Ice Harbor Dam opened May 4 and was opened on Wednesday and Thursday.
-Both fisheries were open for three consecutive weeks with Ice Harbor closing May 26 and Little Goose on May 27.
-After an in-season run upgrade, the harvest and ESA allocation allowed for one additional day of fishing with a two adult bag limit at Little Goose on June 10.
-Season-total catch estimates of adult Chinook are 1,388 clipped kept, 25 clipped released and 327 unclipped released (Table 25).
-ESA impacts associated with this fishery totaled 0.140%, or 70% of the 0.200% post-season impact guideline for this fishery.
-Kept and release mortalities totaled 1,423 fish (108% of allowed).
+The area downstream of Little Goose Dam opened to hatchery Chinook retention on May 2 and was open Tuesday and Friday, while the area downstream of Ice Harbor Dam opened May 3 and was opened on Wednesday and Thursday.
+Both fisheries were open for two consecutive weeks with Ice Harbor closing May 11 and Little Goose on May 12.
+After an in-season run update from TAC, the harvest and ESA-impact allocation allowed for additional fishing.
+Each area was opened for an additional week, and then were closed because combined treaty/non-treaty ESA limits were reached.
+Seasontotal catch estimates of adult Chinook are 411 clipped kept and one clipped released plus 70 unclipped fish released (Table 25).
+ESA impacts associated with this fishery totaled 0.066%, or 39% of the 0.168% post-season ESA-impact allocation for this fishery.
+Kept and release mortalities totaled 418 fish (47% of allowed).

-2022 Lower Columbia River Tributary Spring Chinook Fisheries
+2023 Lower Columbia River Tributary Spring Chinook Fisheries